International Labor Organization describes the various forms of forced labor:

-The California Transparency in Supply Chains Act of 2010 (SB 657) (the “Act”) requires manufacturers and retailers doing business in the State of California to disclose information regarding their efforts to address the issues of slavery and human trafficking in their supply chains.
+California Transparency in Supply Chains Act of 2010 (SB 657) (the “Act”) requires manufacturers and retailers doing business in the State of California to disclose information regarding their efforts to address the issues of slavery and human trafficking in their supply chains.
+AMD requires certain suppliers providing materials incorporated into our products to certify that those materials were not manufactured utilizing forced labor or illegally trafficked workers.
 In accordance with the requirements of the Act, AMD offers the summary below of our activities to identify and prevent human trafficking and slavery activities by our vendors.

 AMD Policies and Actions

-AMD strongly opposes the practice of slavery or human trafficking.
-AMD utilizes several approaches detailed below designed to ensure and verify the absence of such practices in our supply chain.
+AMD strongly opposes the practice of forced labor or human trafficking.
+The company utilizes several approaches to communicate our expectations and verify the absence of such practices in our supply chain.

 Risk-based supplier assessments: As a part of AMD’s supplier management process, we assess our suppliers to evaluate their conformance to the EICC Code of Conduct.
 This approach includes preliminary risk assessments as well as more detailed supplier self-assessment questionnaires.
 The results of each method are scored utilizing the EICC scoring system to verify the suppliers’ risk of non-conformance.

 Supplier assurance: Each year, AMD communicates with suppliers in writing to ensure our expectations are clear and up-to-date with regard to responsible social, ethical and environmental conduct.
-This letter requires suppliers to comply with international standards, applicable laws and regulations as well as the EICC Code of Conduct.
-Additionally, AMD’s standard terms and conditions for the procurement of goods and services require conformance to applicable laws and regulations, and reinforce our expectations regarding responsible social, ethical and environmental conduct.
+This letter establishes AMD’s expectation that its suppliers comply with applicable laws and regulations as well as the EICC Code of Conduct.
+Additionally, AMD’s standard contractual terms and conditions for the procurement of goods and services require conformance to applicable laws and regulations, and reinforce our expectations regarding responsible social, ethical and environmental conduct.

-Training: AMD suppliers have access to information and training regarding conformance expectations through the EICC learning and capability activities.
+Training: 100% of AMD’s supplier managers have completed EICC Supply Chain Responsibility training as of April 2017.
+AMD’s suppliers have access to information and training regarding conformance expectations through the EICC e-Learning Academy and other online resources.